 If you don’t have the software, shoot in JPEG, otherwise you won’t be able to open the photos on your computer, which would be so frustrating.

-Shooting in RAW will allow you to bring back some of the shadow detail and tone down some of the highlights to increase the dynamic range of your photos and accentuate all those beautiful sunset colors.
+Photographing in RAW allows you to bring back some of the shadow detail and tone down some of the highlights to increase the dynamic range of your photos and accentuate all those beautiful sunset colors.

 5. Exposure metering for sunsets

-The whole point of photographing at sunset is to capture amazing colors, so it stands to reason then that the sky is a really important feature in the photo.
-Therefore, the sky needs to be a priority when it comes to setting your exposure.
+The whole point of photographing at sunset is to capture amazing colors, so it stands to reason that the sky’s a really important feature in the photo.
+Therefore, the sky needs to be a priority when setting your exposure.

 Use spot metering and position the point over a bright part of the sky to measure the exposure for that area.
 Not on the sun though, if it’s in shot.